npozdey/thyroid_nodule_PRS/README.md

 # thyroid_nodule_PRS

-This repository contains code from the manuscript:
+This repository contains code and supplementary data from the manuscript:

 Thyroid cancer polygenic risk score combined with deep learning analysis of ultrasound images improves the classification of thyroid nodules as benign or malignant.